lawndoc/pia-socks/README.md

 ### Environment Variables

 `REGION` is optional.
-The default region is set to `US East`.
+The default region is set to `US Chicago`.
 The spelling/formatting for`REGION` should match the corresponding `.opvn` config name for that region.

 See the [PIA VPN Tunnel Network page](https://www.privateinternetaccess.com/pages/network) for details.
 Use the `Location` value for your `REGION`.